kimbchow/Data_Protection/README.md

 <img width="644" alt="Screen Shot 2020-07-13 at 12 13 51 PM" src="https://user-images.githubusercontent.com/50940575/87270639-503d7480-c503-11ea-8e0c-1b582ca0a146.png">

+## Part 1 : Using KMS for encrypting data on AWS services
+As a first step, please download https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-8/files/to_upload.txt to your laptop by right clicking the below link and save link as the filename to_upload.txt to any folder on your laptop in the **workshop_templates** folder.

+This workshops will cover two scenarios :

+**AWS Managed Keys** :
+Server side encryption on S3 using AWS Managed Keys

+For instructions, right click and open this link in a new browser tab : https://view.highspot.com/viewer/5d9e69b634d6be6992300ade

+**Customer Managed Keys(CMK)** :
+Server side encryption on S3 using Customer Managed Keys with separation of duties between key administrators and key users.

+For instructions, right click and open this link in a new browser tab : https://view.highspot.com/viewer/5d9e6e10f7794d2efc187cbe

+## Part 2 : Create a complete CA hierarchy using ACM Private CA and deploying private certificates

+1. Assume an IAM Role called **CaAdminRole**
+Assume the role named CaAdminRole by using switch role on the AWS console in the AWS account that you are currently logged into.
+The role name is case sensitive

+This role has permissions that a Certificate Authority administrator will need for CA administration.
+As a CA administrator you will be responsible for creating a root and subordinate certificate authority hierarchy

 3. Create a Root CA.
 * Navigate to ACM Service in the AWS Console